dlang-tour/english/basics/imports-and-modules.md

 An `import` statement __does not__ need to appear at the top of a source file.
 It can also be used locally within functions or any other scope.
-In the following chapters you will see that this applies to almost all concepts in D. The language doesn't expose arbitrary restrictions on you.
+In the following chapters you will see that this applies to almost all concepts in D. The language doesn't impose arbitrary restrictions on you.

 ### Selective imports